angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 At the completion of each time trial, the number of calories accumulated on the apparatus' monitor is divided by 10 to yield a target **pace per minute** value.
-This value is described as **TT**, and the required pace in a workout is specified as a variation of this value (for example, TT-1 means 1 second *faster* than TT pace, TT+2 means 2 seconds *slower* than TT pace).
+This value is referenced as **TT**, and the required pace in a workout is specified as a variation of this value.
+For example, TT-1 means 1 second *slower* than TT pace, TT&plus;2 means 2 seconds *faster* than TT pace).

 This value is used in Devour and Infinity workout types.
 For example,